Eaelllfaust/Eaelllfaust/README.md

 $ cat confession.txt
 ```

-But this is the part where I confess I have an unhealthy obsession with financial technology products.
-I love building them, I love maintaining them, and I ofcourse, love breaking them, just to fix them right after.
-Fortune favors the paranoid... and their friends (Who would have thought)
+This is the part where I confess: I have an unhealthy obsession with financial technology products.
+I love building them, maintaining them, and, of course, breaking them—just so I can fix them right after.
+Fortune favours the paranoid… and their friends (who would have thought?).

 ```
 $ ./company_info.sh
 ```

-So what of it?
-Well I happen to found mypursepay.
-A company commited to growing the nigerians wealth economy.
-A canvas I can paint on, and leave any shred of ingenuity that can come of obsession (healthy or unhealthy).
+So, what of it?
+Well, I happen to have founded mypursepay, a company committed to growing Nigeria’s wealth economy.
+A canvas I can paint on and leave any shred of ingenuity that stems from this obsession (healthy or unhealthy).

 ```
 $ echo $resolve